Genetics Basics: Modes of Inheritance

 What determines an animal’s genetic makeup?

 Inherited traits or disorders are passed down in an animal’s genetic code.
 This genetic code is found in the animal’s DNA, a long molecule that is present in every cell in the body (see handout "Genetic Basics: Understanding DNA").
-The DNA contains thousands of genes.
-A gene is a specific DNA sequence that leads to the expression of an inherited characteristic.
-For example, there are genes that determine eye color, coat color, and other body characteristics.

 How does an animal inherit a trait?

-Inside each cell, the DNA is bound into a unit called a chromosome.
-Each chromosome contains hundreds or thousands of different genes.
-Chromosomes are found in pairs within the cell.
-Each cell contains two separate copies of each gene (alleles).
 While a human has 46 chromosomes (23 pairs), a cat has 38 chromosomes (19 pairs) and a dog has 78 chromosomes (39 pairs).
 The exception to this rule is sperm cells and egg cells.
 During the formation of these reproductive cells, each cell gets only one copy of each chromosome.
-Therefore, each reproductive cells contains only one copy of each gene.
+Therefore, each reproductive cell contains only one copy of each gene.

-When an egg is fertilized by the sperm, the new offspring will receive one chromosome from each parent.
+When an egg is fertilized by sperm, the new offspring will receive one chromosome from each parent.
 This will result in the offspring’s cells again having paired sets of chromosomes, with two copies of each gene.
 Each copy of the gene is referred to as an allele.
 For example, in the eye color gene, there may be a blue allele, green allele, brown allele, or other color.
 Each animal receives one copy of each allele from his mother and one copy from his father.

-With two potentially-different alleles present for each gene, how does the body know which allele to express?
+With two potentially different alleles present for each gene, how does the body know which allele to express?

 The result of each combination of alleles is determined by a trait’s mode of inheritance.
 Some alleles are dominant, meaning that only a single copy of that allele is necessary to express the trait.
 This is referred to as an autosomal dominant trait.
 Other alleles are recessive, meaning that both alleles must be the same in order for the disorder to be observed.
 This is called autosomal recessive inheritance.